Herzing University-Winter Park

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 28 teachers has stayed relatively flat over five years.
+The teacher population of 40 teachers has declined by 9% over five years.

 |Herzing University-Winter Park||(FL) Community College Avg.|

 - The first Herzing College was founded as a computer programming school in 1965 in Milwaukee, Wisconsin, by Henry and Suzanne Herzing.
 Since 1965, Herzing College has grown from a modest classroom to a progressive leader in career education with eleven campuses in the U.S., four campuses in Canada, and on online division.
 All U.S. campus locations award bachelors of science degrees and associate of science degrees in such areas as network technology, electronics, programming and business administration.
 While expanding its campuses, Herzing also diversified its educational programs to include the fields of business management, electronics, health care, design, and public safety.
 It also raised the level of credentials from not only diplomas, but also bachelors of science degrees and associate of science degrees at all its U.S. campuses.
 Herzing College in Orlando was established in 1995 and offers bachelor's degrees, associate degrees, and diplomas.
 Herzing College provides its students with a quality education with state-of-the-industry technology, industry-certified instructors, and personalized employment assistance services.
-Herzing University is accredited by The Higher Learning Commission and a member of the North Central Association (www.ncahlc.org, 800-621-7440) Financial aid is only available for those who qualify..For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at http://info.herzing.edu.
+Herzing University is accredited by the Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois, 606141413, www.hlcommission.org, (800) 621-7400..For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at http://info.herzing.edu.
 Herzing University admits students of any race, color, and national or ethnic origin..

 - College Location Mi.
 Students